 Join this PR webinar and learn how anything is possible with the right pitch

 For decades, CNN has been the recognized leader in 24-hour news programming.
 It seems impossible for you to get your company or CEO featured on the network, right?
 Or is it?
-Register now for Axia Public Relations’ new webinar, Confessions of a CNN Producer, going live on Thursday, Nov.
-6, at 2 p.m., to find out.
+Watch our webinar with a CNN producer to learn more.

 What to expect from this PR webinar

 A CNN producer will discuss the selection process for the stories and experts that make it to air and share real examples of the right and wrong ways to pitch ideas and information.
 Among the insights you will hear are:

 Why so many pitches crash and burn: Every business and public relations company has horror stories about spending time crafting what it thought was the perfect pitch, only to watch it die a quick death-by-delete-key.
 Learn the anatomy of a successful pitch so that this doesn’t happen to you when sending information to CNN.